frederic-perez/AmE-dictionary/data/dictionary.md

 __divert__ _v_ _Diverted flights_
 __diverticulitis__ _n_ Inflammation of a diverticulum in the intestinal tract, causing fecal stagnation and pain.
 __diverticulum__ _n_ A blind, tubular sac or process branching off from a canal or cavity, esp. an abnormal, saclike herniation of the mucosal layer through the muscular wall of the colon.
-__dives__ _v_
-__divest__ _v tr_ :nine: /di/duh/dy-VEST/ /dye-VEST/ /daɪˈvɛst/ [:scroll: From Old French desvestir (to undress), from Latin divestire, from di- (away) + vestire (to dress), from vestis (garment).] __1__ To remove, give up, or sell off.
+__divest__ _v tr_ :nine::m: /di/duh/dy-VEST/ /dye-VEST/ /daɪˈvɛst/ [:scroll: From Old French desvestir (to undress), from Latin divestire, from di- (away) + vestire (to dress), from vestis (garment).] __1__ To remove, give up, or sell off.
 To divest something valuable, such as property or stocks, is to sell it.
 Similarly, to divest yourself of something valuable is to sell it or give it away. __2__ If you divest someone or something of something, you take that thing away from them, or otherwise cause them to lose it or give it up.
 To take away or deprive. _Divested him of stolen lands and castles._ __3__ To strip of clothing, ornament, etc. _The entire company crowded into the receiving room of the morgue and divested themselves of their coveralls._
 __divestiture__ _n_ :two::hammer:
 __divide__ _n_ _There appears to be a divide between communications and electronics engineers._
 __divine__ _v_ :four: (divining) __1__ To foretell, especially by divination. __2__ To guess or know by inspiration or intuition: _somehow divined the answer despite not having read the assignment._ __3__ To locate (underground water or minerals) with a divining rod; douse.